Wire fraud

 Other examples of mail fraud

-In addition, the US Postal Inspection Service warns about cheap services, fake inheritance letters and notices charging money for the Do Not Call Registry, which is a free service.
+In addition, the U.S. Postal Inspection Service warns about cheap services, fake inheritance letters and notices charging money for the Do Not Call Registry, which is a free service.

 What to do if you are the victim of wire fraud

-The US Government advises victims of wire fraud to report the scam to their state consumer protection office.
+The U.S. Government advises victims of wire fraud to report the scam to their state consumer protection office.
 If you’re a victim who lost money, also contact your local police.

 The CFPB also recommends contacting credit reporting companies to put a fraud alert in your credit report.
 Knowledge and awareness are critical to protecting you and your family from wire fraud.
 While no plan is fool proof, there are useful measures you can take.